Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

-\begin{correctness} As in \autoref{rule:R6.1}, if we do not delete vertex~$x$, then we have to delete something in~$T$.
-Since $u,v$ are twins, from Lemma \ref{lemma:twi} we know that we have to try only one of $u,v$.
+\begin{correctness} If we do not delete vertex~$x$, then we have to delete something in~$T$.
+Since $u,v$ are twins, from \autoref{lemma:twi} we know that we have to try only one of $u,v$.
 Thus branching on $\langle\, t \mid v \mid x \,\rangle$ is correct. \end{correctness}